Ideas for implementing EP Languages in the classroom

 Education Perfect Languages is designed by Language teachers for Languages teachers and their students.
 We understand the challenges of modern language learning, and have developed a range of activities to suit many teaching and learning styles.

-The following outline shows how each of our units is structured to take away the need for a physical textbook.
-If you click to expand the text, you can find practical ideas on how you can use each of the sections within your classroom programme.
+The following outline gives information on how EP Languages is structured.
+If you click to expand the text, you can find practical ideas on how you can use each of the sections within your classroom programme either alongside a textbook, or as a full textbook replacement.

-Like a textbook, each unit begins with an interactive Introduction section which outlines all of the key language for the unit and includes multiple-choice questions to help students master the vocabulary.
+Like a textbook, each unit begins with an interactive Introduction section which outlines all of the key languages for the unit and includes multiple-choice questions to help students master the vocabulary.

 Suggestions on how to use the Introduction Sections